holochain/docs-pages/src/concepts/6_crud_actions.md

+---
-# 6. CRUD Actions: Modifying and Deleting Data
+title: "6.
+CRUD Actions: Modifying and Deleting Data"
+---

 ::: coreconcepts-intro
 Holochain allows agents to mutate immutable data by publishing special **delete** and **update** actions to the DHT.